esentri/domainlifecycles/readme_persistence.md

 }

 ```
-Custom RecordMappers must be made known to Nitrox DLC Persistence by configuration:
+Custom RecordMappers must be made known to DLC Persistence by configuration:

  ```Java
     var jooqDomainPersistenceConfiguration = JooqDomainPersistenceConfiguration